Explicit rank bounds for cyclic covers: Essential surfaces and essential intersections

 \begin{proof} We follow the outline of the proof of \cite[Lemma 4.1]{BCSZ}; as there, assume without loss of generality that $S$ is connected.
 If $S$ is an annulus, then any irredundant subsurface of $S$ is also an annulus, and the conclusions of the lemma follow quickly.
 We thus assume below that $S$ has negative Euler characteristic.

 We first prove (\ref{isotopic into}).
 We initially consider only $A_{\call} \cup A_{\cals}$; that is, the disjoint union of the large part $A_{\call}$ of $A$ and the $1$-submanifold $A_{\cals}$ consisting of the cores of the annular components.
-Isotop this object so that $\partial A_{\call} \cup A_{\cals}$ meets $\partial B$ transversely and in the minimal number of points possible.
-(We will not make an assumption analogous to the second one in the first paragraph of the proof of \cite[Lemma 4.1]{BCSZ}.)
+Analogous to \cite[Lemma 4.1]{BCSZ}, we choose this object within its isotopy class so that $\partial A_{\call} \cup A_{\cals}$ meets $\partial B$ transversely in the minimal number of points possible; and, among all intersection-minimizing representatives, to minimize the number of components of $\partial A_{\call}\cup A_{\cals}$ not contained in $B$.